 Despite the acknowledgement that "[n]ot all climate 'skeptics' are wind farm opponents, and not all wind farm opponents are climate 'skeptics'", Joshi's main purpose remains the nonsensical defense of wind energy as a good simply because many climate skeptics bash it.
 By bashing the climate skeptics in return, he avoids addressing their critiques – which many climate non-skeptics share – of wind energy.
 In short: 'Because they are wrong about climate science, they are also wrong about wind energy.'

 But are climate skeptics who support wind power also therefore wrong about the latter?
 Are climate non-skeptics who agree that wind energy has serious shortcomings also wrong about climate science?
 At least the latter possibility is blocked by denying that climate non-skeptics really are: 'Because they oppose wind power, they are dishonest about supporting climate science.'
 In other words, it is really only one's view of wind energy that is tested, because that is in fact the only true interest.
-For the former question, industry representatives like Joshi are quite able to separate the issues of climate science and wind power when climate skeptics support the industry (a common situation in the U.S. among legislators at the subsidy trough).
+For the former question, corporate representatives like Joshi are quite able to separate the issues of climate science and wind power when climate skeptics support the industry (a common situation in the U.S. among legislators at the subsidy trough).
+[Update, Jan.
+29, 2014: Joshi has decried Greenpeace as "anti-science" on the evidence of their destroying a GMO research crop.
+But Greenpeace also supports corporate wind power, which is "pro-science" according to Joshi, whose "science" is clearly an ad hoc fetish.]

 Circularity is not a concern, because the premise is not what it might appear to be: not climate science, fossil or nuclear fuels, particulate pollution, nor the Koch Brothers.
 It is simply the desire to erect giant wind turbines wherever possible.